nqnhat1988/SA_Demo/README.md

  - Build and install to debug attached Android phone or simulator
  - Choose method to sign up as email or facebook
  - After login, go to main screen and see the chart
+ - Swipe right to open side bar, you will have option to show chart as Line Chart or Bar Chart.

 Install directly from Google Store
 -----